rtanw10/NoteLab/README.md

 # NoteLab
 A Google Chrome extension that makes taking educational notes 100 times easier.

+## *This project won first place at the Hack the Education and Beyond 2022 Hackathon*

 ## Try it out!
 Download the Source Code, and load our extension as an unpacked extension!
 To do this, simply: